turtacn/mha4rdb/README.md

 * Here RDB is Vastbase for example
 * Here common service is IaaS, to take HCI for example
-* Detailed design and architecture could be found at [架构设计 / Architecture Design Document](docs/architecture.md)

 ## 1. Project Introduction